spectrocloud/librarium/content/docs/07-projects.md

 1. Log in to [Palette](https://console.spectrocloud.com).

 2. Switch to **Tenant Admin** scope.

 3. Navigate to the left **Main Menu** and select **Projects**.

 4. Locate the project card for the project you want to remove.

 5. Click on the **three-dot Menu** and select **Delete**.

 6. A pop-up box will ask you to confirm the action.
-Click on **Yes, delete project**.
+Confirm the deletion.

 <WarningBox>

-You can force delete projects as long as there are no active clusters.
-All resources that belong to the project will be deleted.
+You can delete projects with force as long as there are no active clusters.
+Force deleting will eliminate all resources linked to the project, such as app profiles, cluster profiles, workspaces, audit logs, and custom project settings.
+However, if a project has active clusters, you must remove them first before deleting the project.

 </WarningBox>